ipfs/ipfs-blog/src/_blog/meet-the-community--Carson-Farmer-Textile/README.md

 ---
 date: 2019-05-13
 url: /meet-the-community-carson-farmer/
-tags: 'Meet the Community'
-title: Meet the Community, Carson Farmer @ Textile
+title: 'Meet the Community: Carson Farmer @ Textile'
 description:
 author: IPFS Events Team
+tags:
+  - 'community'
+  - 'interview'
+  - 'IPFS Camp'
 ---

 > With the first-ever IPFS Camp right around the corner, we’re interviewing some of the community members who are making this highly anticipated event a reality.